mauer/xmidictrl/lib/imgui/docs/README.md

 Calling the `ImGui::ShowDemoWindow()` function will create a demo window showcasing a variety of features and examples.
 The code is always available for reference in `imgui_demo.cpp`.
 [Here's how the demo looks](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png).

 You should be able to build the examples from sources.
 If you don't, let us know!
 If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
-- [imgui-demo-binaries-20220504.zip](https://www.dearimgui.org/binaries/imgui-demo-binaries-20220504.zip) (Windows, 1.88 WIP, built 2022/05/04, master) or [older binaries](https://www.dearimgui.org/binaries).
+- [imgui-demo-binaries-20230704.zip](https://www.dearimgui.com/binaries/imgui-demo-binaries-20230704.zip) (Windows, 1.89.7, built 2023/07/04, master) or [older binaries](https://www.dearimgui.com/binaries).

 The demo applications are not DPI aware so expect some blurriness on a 4K screen.
-For DPI awareness in your application, you can load/reload your font at a different scale and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.org/faq)).
+For DPI awareness in your application, you can load/reload your font at a different scale and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.com/faq)).

 ### Integration

 On most platforms and when using C++, **you should be able to use a combination of the [imgui_impl_xxxx](https://github.com/ocornut/imgui/tree/master/backends) backends without modification** (e.g. `imgui_impl_win32.cpp` + `imgui_impl_dx11.cpp`).
 If your engine supports multiple platforms, consider using more imgui_impl_xxxx files instead of rewriting them: this will be less work for you, and you can get Dear ImGui running immediately.
 You can _later_ decide to rewrite a custom backend using your custom engine functions if you wish so.

-Integrating Dear ImGui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading a texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles.
-The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications doing just that.
-If you are an experienced programmer at ease with those concepts, it should take you less than two hours to integrate Dear ImGui into your custom engine. **Make sure to spend time reading the [FAQ](https://www.dearimgui.org/faq), comments, and the examples applications!**
+See [Getting Started](https://github.com/ocornut/imgui/wiki/Getting-Started).
+Integrating Dear ImGui within your custom engine is a matter of 1) wiring mouse/keyboard/gamepad inputs 2) uploading a texture to your GPU/render engine 3) providing a render function that can bind textures and render textured triangles, which is essentially what Backends are doing.
+The [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder is populated with applications doing just that: setting up a window and using backends.
+If you follow [Getting Started](https://github.com/ocornut/imgui/wiki/Getting-Started) it should in theory takes you less than an hour to integrate Dear ImGui.  **Make sure to spend time reading the [FAQ](https://www.dearimgui.com/faq), comments, and the examples applications!**

 Officially maintained backends/bindings (in repository):
 - Renderers: DirectX9, DirectX10, DirectX11, DirectX12, Metal, OpenGL/ES/ES2, SDL_Renderer, Vulkan, WebGPU.
-- Platforms: GLFW, SDL2, Win32, Glut, OSX, Android.
+- Platforms: GLFW, SDL2/SDL3, Win32, Glut, OSX, Android.
 - Frameworks: Allegro5, Emscripten.

 [Third-party backends/bindings](https://github.com/ocornut/imgui/wiki/Bindings) wiki page:
 - Languages: C, C# and: Beef, ChaiScript, Crystal, D, Go, Haskell, Haxe/hxcpp, Java, JavaScript, Julia, Kotlin, Lobster, Lua, Odin, Pascal, PureBasic, Python, Ruby, Rust, Swift...
 - Frameworks: AGS/Adventure Game Studio, Amethyst, Blender, bsf, Cinder, Cocos2d-x, Diligent Engine, Flexium, GML/Game Maker Studio2, GLEQ, Godot, GTK3+OpenGL3, Irrlicht Engine, LÖVE+LUA, Magnum, Monogame, NanoRT, nCine, Nim Game Lib, Nintendo 3DS & Switch (homebrew), Ogre, openFrameworks, OSG/OpenSceneGraph, Orx, Photoshop, px_render, Qt/QtDirect3D, SDL_Renderer, SFML, Sokol, Unity, Unreal Engine 4, vtk, VulkanHpp, VulkanSceneGraph, Win32 GDI, WxWidgets.
-- Note that C bindings ([cimgui](https://github.com/cimgui/cimgui)) are auto-generated, you can use its json/lua output to generate bindings for other languages.
+- Many bindings are auto-generated (by good old [cimgui](https://github.com/cimgui/cimgui) or newer/experimental [dear_bindings](https://github.com/dearimgui/dear_bindings)), you can use their metadata output to generate bindings for other languages.

 [Useful Extensions/Widgets](https://github.com/ocornut/imgui/wiki/Useful-Extensions) wiki page:
-- Text editors, node editors, timeline editors, plotting, software renderers, remote network access, memory editors, gizmos, etc.
+- Automation/testing, Text editors, node editors, timeline editors, plotting, software renderers, remote network access, memory editors, gizmos, etc. One of the most notable and well supported extension is [ImPlot](https://github.com/epezent/implot).

 Also see [Wiki](https://github.com/ocornut/imgui/wiki) for more links and ideas.

 ### Gallery

-For more user-submitted screenshots of projects using Dear ImGui, check out the [Gallery Threads](https://github.com/ocornut/imgui/issues/5243)!
+For more user-submitted screenshots of projects using Dear ImGui, check out the [Gallery Threads](https://github.com/ocornut/imgui/issues/6478)!

 For a list of third-party widgets and extensions, check out the [Useful Extensions/Widgets](https://github.com/ocornut/imgui/wiki/Useful-Extensions) wiki page.